J S Kingfisher

 Jeff's first professional gig was as a pianist for the notorious Lee Garland Show, a raucous and bawdy review featuring Garland's female impersonations, comedy, and dancers.
 Throughout his early twenties he played in numerous rock bands, and in the early eighties moved to LA.
 There he attended the Dick Grove School of Music for two years, studying piano, composition, and arranging; it was there he began to seriously sink his teeth into jazz and develop his compositional style of writing and playing.
 Jeff's next half-dozen years were spent arranging, producing, and playing sessions of all sorts, mostly from his Hollywood studio, Electric Cat.
 Meanwhile he continued working on his own stuff, and in the early nineties moved up to Northern Cal and began writing the material that would later become Floating Upstream.

 Jeff worked throughout the nineties on several multimedia projects, composing for the theatrical productions Both Hands, Kelly's Dream in the Rain, and finally Unity Gain, a Bay Area production based on Floating Upstream that included several musicians and movement artists floating behind a sixty-foot wide projection surface.
-The new millienium found him back in Los Angeles, where as of this writing he remains.
+The new millienium found him back in Southern California, where as of this writing he remains.